Belijder/Belijder/README.md

 ##

 ### YahtzeeMobile
-A digital version of the popular ancient game for 2-4 players, where players toss five cubic dice to obtain certain combinations for which points are collected.
+A digital version of the popular classic dice game for 1–4 players, where users toss five cubic dice to obtain certain combinations for which they are collecting points.

 Used: Swift, SwiftUI, MVVM design pattern